Richard Belzer: Early life and education

 Belzer was born in Bridgeport, Connecticut, on August 4, 1944, to a Jewish family.
 He described his mother as frequently physically abusive, and he declared that his comedy career began when trying to make her laugh to distract her from abusing him and his brother.
 After graduating from Fairfield Warde High School, Belzer worked as a reporter for the Bridgeport Post.

 Belzer attended Dean College, which was then known as Dean Junior College, in Franklin, Massachusetts, but was expelled.

 Career

 Stand-up

 After his first divorce, Belzer relocated to New York City, moved in with singer Shelley Ackerman, and began working as a stand-up comic at Pips, The Improv, and Catch a Rising Star.
 He participated in the Channel One comedy group that satirized television and became the basis for the cult sketch comedy movie The Groove Tube, in which Belzer played multiple roles.

-Belzer was the audience warm-up comedian for Saturday Night Live and made three guest appearances on the show between 1975 and 1980.
+Belzer was the audience warm-up comedian for Saturday Night Live and made four guest appearances on the show between 1975 and 1980.
 He also opened for musician Warren Zevon during his tour supporting the release of his album Excitable Boy.